 We raise Icelandic sheep which are triple purpose sheep (meat, wool and dairy).
 The reason that we chose this breed is because of its hardiness and the mild flavor of the meat due to the low amount of lanolin.
 We were also really intrigued by the variation of color and quality of its wool.

-We raise Belted Galloway cattle as our foundation breeding stock crossed with other breeds for hybrid vigor.
+We raise Belted Galloway cattle as our foundation breeding stock.
 The breed originates from Scotland.
 They are known for the ability to turn poor forage into marbled beef.
 These cows are very hardy and friendly.
-We really enjoy working with them.